clerk/nextjs-middleware-debugging/README.md

 ## Test

-To test `NextResponse.rewrite()`, we will now request a different path (/test), and use middleware to rewrite the request to the appropriate endpoint.
+To test `NextResponse.rewrite()`, we request a different path (/test), and use middleware to rewrite the request to the appropriate endpoint.

 For completeness, we include a query string (?foo=bar) in the rewrite URL.